Swanson-Hysell-Group/2018_Red_Bed_Intraclasts/README.md

 # Primary red bed magnetization revealed by fluvial intraclasts

-This respository is associated with a manuscript that is in preparation.
+This respository is associated with a manuscript that is in preparation for the JGR-Solid Earth call for papers for “Magnetism in the Geosciences - Advances and Perspectives“.

 **Primary red bed magnetization revealed by fluvial intraclasts**